ZacBlanco/hwx-tutorials/2-3/tutorials/interactive-queries-for-hadoop-with-apache-hive-on-apache-tez/interactive-queries-with-hive-on-tez.md

 The dataset that we will need for this tutorial is [here](http://s3.amazonaws.com/hw-sandbox/tutorial14/SensorFiles.zip).
 Please download and save the file in a folder on your local machine.

 Once you unzip the zip file – SensorFiles.zip, you will see the following files inside.
-We will be using these datafiles for the following tutorial.
+We will be using these data files for the following tutorial.

 ![](../../../assets/2-3/realtime-queries-hive-on-tez/00_local_files.jpg)